bleyerj/dolfinx_materials/_sources/jax.md

 A pure Python implementation generally prove extremely inefficient due to the loop over all quadrature points.
 To solve this issue, we will rely on the [JAX library](https://jax.readthedocs.io).

-JAX is a Python library for accelerated (GPU) array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning.
+JAX is a Python library for accelerated (GPU) array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning {cite:p}`jax2018github`.
 Its key features of interest here involve:

 * [Accelerated `numpy`/`scipy` functions](https://jax.readthedocs.io/en/latest/jax-101/01-jax-basics.html)
 * [Automatic Differentiation](https://jax.readthedocs.io/en/latest/jax-101/04-advanced-autodiff.html), see also the [AutoDiff Cookbook](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html)